HikaruFN/HikaruFN/README.md

 - WEBFLOW
 - JAVASCRIPT, VUE JS, NODE JS, REACT, THREE JS

-### I have a huge passion for Videogames, TV series and I love making new friends!
+### I have a huge passion for Videogames, Esports, TV series and I love making new friends!
 Come nerding with me sometimes! 🤓